krunal-ctrl/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-University of California San Diego
+By University of California San Diego